LMMLabs/Algorithmic-Trading/README.md

-# AlgorithmicTrading
+# Algorithmic Trading
 This repository will contain all of the Portfolio Trading Algorithms tested and/or developed by LMM Labs.
+The files in this repository have .py extensions, but they are really Quantopian algorithms.
+This is because Quantopian algorithms use a Pythin like syntax.
+The semantics of the language is a little different though so these will not run as Python programs unless additional libraries are loaded and code modifications are made.